go-git/go-git/README.md

 defer iter.Close()

 for {
-	//the commits are not shorted in any special order commit, err := iter.Next()
+	//the commits are not sorted in any special order commit, err := iter.Next()
 	if err != nil {
 		if err == io.EOF {